 - Requests from individual New Hampshire elementary or secondary schools (public or private) will not be considered, unless the request is in support of a new and/or innovative program specifically designed to address health and wellness.

 - Requests for financial support for individuals, political candidates, political campaigns, or entities that do not meet the criteria as a qualified nonprofit organization will not be considered.

-- Financial requests for capital campaigns will not be considered unless the request is specifically aligned with D-HH organizational priorities.
+- Financial requests for capital campaigns will not be considered unless the request is specifically aligned with our organizational priorities.

 If you feel your request fits within the guidelines above, please fill out the appropriate online application.
 When you are finished, click Review & Submit, and then click Submit again.